 6. YCCP has undertaken extensive consultation and research on the establishment of a BID in the City Centre of York.
-Options for sustaining the work of the YCCP are presented at this stage for discussion and will need to be subject to further consultation following consideration at this meeting.
+Options for sustaining the work of the YCCP was considered as an urgent item at the meeting of the Economic Development Partnership Board held on 28th November 2007.
+Any agreed actions following consideration of this report will need to be subject to further consultation following consideration at this meeting.